Also known as: tuck press, tuck press jump, press jump, tuck jump press, bodyweight press jump

 What is Tucked press jumps?

-Tucked press jumps are a hard bodyweight pushing exercise where you press through your hands from a tucked hip position to briefly lift your feet.
-It primarily targets the shoulders while challenging core stability and pressing strength for advanced trainees.
+Tucked press jumps are a hard calisthenics push movement where you press through the arms from a tucked position to lift your hips and briefly take your feet off the ground.
+They primarily target the shoulders and core, demanding high shoulder stability and arm strength.

 How to Do Tucked press jumps